makerplane/canfix-spec/src/intro.rst

 A complete discussion of the CAN protocol itself is beyond the scope of this document.
 For more information consult the data available on the internet.
 You will not have to look very far.
-See the References section on page 139 for more information.
+See the :ref:`References` section for more information.

 General Description
 -------------------

-A CAN-FIX network is made up of individual nodes, each transmitting data on the bus.
-Each node should be assigned a unique Node ID from 1-255.
+A CAN-FIX network is made up of individual nodes.
+Each node should be assigned a unique Node ID between 1 and 255.
 The Node ID is useful for establishing communications to individual nodes on the network and identifying them configuration and diagnostic systems.
+Node ID 0 is used as the broadcast ID.

 The normal use case of the network is for devices that are measuring a parameter such as airspeed, altitude, engine data, GPS position, etc. to transmit that data on the bus for other devices to read.
-The data can then be displayed, used in calculations for other data, affect the operation of a system or recorded for future analysis.
+The data can then be displayed, used in calculations, allowed to affect the operation of a system or recorded for future analysis.

-The network can also be used for configuring nodes and downloading firmware to nodes but these types of things should probably not be done during flight.
+The network can also be used for configuration of nodes, retrieving specific information about the node, downloading firmware as well as other uses.

-A node that transmits a parameter should also transmit all the range and setup data associated with that parameter.
+It is also helpful if a node that transmits a particular parameter, also transmit all the range and setup data associated with that parameter.
 For example, the alarm limits that are associated with the oil pressure should be known and transmitted by the same node that is responsible for measuring the oil pressure.
-The reason for this is to maintain consistency between display devices.
-Lets say that the airplane has two electronic flight displays (EFD) and one annunciator.
-If we did not transmit the alarm limits from the oil pressure node, each of the EFDs and the annunciator would have to be configured with the limit.
-This is redundant and prone to error and there is nothing in the system that would prevent different display devices from having different settings for any particular parameter.
+The reason for this is to maintain consistency between display or recording devices.
+Should the aircraft have two electronic flight displays (EFD) and one annunciator each would have to be separately configured if we did not send this information from the source node.
+This is redundant and prone to error and there is nothing in the system that would prevent display devices from having different settings for any particular parameter.
 At best this would be confusing and potentially, a safety of flight issue.

 CAN-FIX takes this one step further and adds an annunciate bit to each parameter message so that devices can indicate a parameter that may be out of range.
 One